steelbrain/steelbrain.github.io/_posts/2016-04-15-how-i-debug-node-js.md

 title: How I debug Node.js
 layout: post
 ---
-[Node.js][] is a server sided runtime for Javascript apps.
+[Node.js][] is a server side runtime for Javascript apps.
 Being a server sided runtime, it doesn't have a GUI.
 Therefore it's abilities to provide an easy to use debugging interface are limited.

 ### Why I don't like Popular Options